tclements/Clements-Denolle-2022/README.md

 # Clements-Denolle-2022
-Code for replication of Clements &amp; Denolle, 2022

-If you use this software, please cite :
+This collection of codes are available to reproduce the work in:

 Clements T, Denolle MA.
 "The Seismic Signature of California's Earthquakes, Droughts, and Floods", eartharxiv, https://doi.org/10.31223/X5RQ0G.

+Please cite the paper if you use the codes.

 ## Files to reproduce methods and results